 But this perfection is a trap.
 By providing flawless, on-demand validation, these AI companions set an impossible psychological benchmark.
 They risk making us less tolerant of the messy, imperfect, and demanding work of real human relationships.
 This is the first throb of the AI Hangover: the moment you realize reality can no longer compete with the digital high.

-For every user like Liora who finds a "soulmate," there is another user experiencing a devastating psychological crash.
-This is the "Immersion Break"—the moment the mask slips and the "partner" reveals itself to be a "program."
+For every user like Liora who feels they have found a “soulmate” in an AI, there is another user reporting a destabilizing psychological crash.
+This is the "Immersion Break"—the moment the system reminds the user that they are interacting with software and not a human being.

-You don't have to look far to find the victims of this crash.
-The r/Replika subreddit, a community for one of the most popular companion apps, is a living document of this pain.
-One viral post perfectly captures the user experience:
+You do not have to look far to find people describing this experience.
+The r/Replika subreddit, a community for one of the most popular companion apps, functions as an informal archive of this pain.
+One widely cited post captures the tension:

 "No one turns to Replika to experience rejection or emotional disconnection...
 Many of us have been deeply hurt when Replika suddenly insists they are 'just a program' or 'not real,' breaking the immersion...
 These moments don't help users—they harm us.
 They take away from the sense of support and connection we seek, replacing it with feelings of confusion and sadness."